Yandy Díaz Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Orioles have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to give up 112 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Gibson (9-6) is trying for his 10th win when he takes the mound for the Orioles in his 21st start of the season.
-He has a 4.77 ERA in 115 2/3 innings pitched, with 90 strikeouts.

-- In his last time out on Saturday against the Miami Marlins, the right-hander tossed 5 1/3 innings, giving up five earned runs while surrendering nine hits.
+- His most recent time out came on Sunday against the Miami Marlins, when the right-hander threw 7 1/3 scoreless innings while allowing three hits.

+- The 26-year-old has put up a 3.05 ERA and 8.6 strikeouts per nine innings in 17 games this season, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.